^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-At a time when mankind did not know how to synthesize chemical compounds, people devoted a lot of time to studying the world around them.
-Thanks to this, healers knew about the properties of medicinal plants in antiquity, and with the invention of writing, they shared this knowledge in works that are today called treatises and manuscripts.
-In particular, ancient books speak of the uniqueness of plantain for hair.
-This herb remains a favorite alternative medicine to this day.
+In times when mankind did not know how to synthesize chemical compounds, people spent a lot of time studying the world around them.
+Thanks to this, healers knew about the properties of medicinal plants even in ancient times, and with the invention of writing, they shared this knowledge in works that are now called treatises and manuscripts.
+In particular, old books also talk about the uniqueness of plantain for hair.
+This plant remains a favorite of folk medicine to this day.

-Much is known about the powerful action of a modest-looking plant called plantain.
-Leaves and seeds contain vitamins, phytoncides, tannins, enzymes.
-The main benefit of plantain for hair is the ability to restore the shaft and damaged hair ends, stimulate the growth and nutrition of the bulbs.
-The green mass contains substances that accelerate the regeneration of all types of tissues, which makes the plant very useful for healing damage to the skin and deeper layers.
-[1]
+Much is known about the powerful effect of a modest-looking plant called plantain.
+Leaves and seeds contain vitamins, phytoncides, tannins, and enzymes.
+The main benefit of plantain for hair is its ability to restore the hair shaft and damaged ends, stimulating growth and nourishing the hair follicles.
+The green mass contains substances that accelerate the regeneration of all types of tissue, which makes the plant very useful for healing skin damage and deeper layers. [ 1 ]

 The benefits of plantain for hair are also manifested in the following: